smaranjit/strapi4-knex-issue-demonstration/README.md

 ## 6. add any one to many relation to a collection and save. said error will occur

-### `for example a add one to many relation to collection1 with target collection as collection15`
+### `for example add one to many relation to collection1 with target collection as collection15`